 Igreja de Nossa Senhora da Consolacao E Santos Passos and the gardens.

 Exploring the historic charms of Guimaraes makes for the perfect day trip from Porto.
 One could easily spend a few relaxing days exploring all of the nooks, crannies and cobblestone alleyways.
-But, if all you have is a single day, then make the most of it.
 Explore the highlights of this wonderful place and time in history.
 The city is a living museum.

 If You Go: